marissamanley/RayTracer/README.md

 # Ray Tracer Report
 ## Marissa Manley - CAP4730 Computer Graphics Spring 2022

-### Compiling Guide for Visual Studio 2019:
+### Compiling Guide for Visual Studio 2019 on Windows:

-1. Install GLFW, GLEW, and GLM to a location on your computer. (https://www.glfw.org/download, http://glew.sourceforge.net/, https://sourceforge.net/projects/glm.mirror/)
+1. Install GLFW Windows 64-bit Binary, GLEW Windows 32-bit/64-bit Binary, and GLM-master library files to a location on your computer. (https://www.glfw.org/download, http://glew.sourceforge.net/, https://github.com/g-truc/glm)
-2. Download and add RayTracer.cpp to an empty Visual Studio 2019 project.
+2. Download and add `RayTracer.cpp` as a Source File to an empty Visual Studio 2019 project, leave the .h file empty.
-3. Enter Project Properties -> C/C++ -> General; inside of the Additional Include Directories, add the directories at which your GLFW, GLEW, and GLM library files are located and link to the equivalent /include files.
+3. Enter Project Properties -> C/C++ -> General; inside of the Additional Include Directories, link to the directories of your GLFW, GLEW, and GLM `\include` files (glm-master does not have an `\include` file, so you need only link to `\glm-master`).
-4. Enter Project Properties -> Linker -> General; inside of the Additional Library Directories, add the directories at which your GLFW, GLEW, and GLM library files are and link to the equivalent /lib files.
+4. Enter Project Properties -> Linker -> General; inside of the Additional Library Directories, link to the directory at which the GLFW `\lib-vc2022` and GLEW `\Win32` library files are located.
-5. Enter Project Properties -> Linker -> Input; inside of the Additional Dependencies, add the dependencies opengl32.lib, glfw3.lib, and glew32s.lib.
+5. Enter Project Properties -> Linker -> Input; inside of the Additional Dependencies, add the dependencies `opengl32.lib`, `glfw3.lib`, and `glew32s.lib`.
-6. Add the glew32.dll and glfw3.dll files into the directory with your RayTracer file.
-7. Within the Visual Studio 2019 Package Manager, feel free to run the following commands to include the appropriate GLFW and GLEW packages:
+7. Within the Visual Studio 2019 Package Manager Console, run the following commands to include the following GLFW and GLEW packages:
-	Install-Package glfw
-	Install-Package glew
+	`Install-Package glfw`
+	`Install-Package glew`
-7. You can now either run the Ray Tracer by compiling and running the code in Visual Studio 2019 using the Local Windows Debugger or by entering the command prompt, entering the Directory with your RayTracer file with the cd command, and running the commands: g++ -lglew -lglfw RayTracer.cpp
+7. You can now run the Ray Tracer by compiling and running the code in Visual Studio 2019 using the Local Windows Debugger.
-	./a.out

 ### Operation Guide:
 Press Z to switch from Orthographic camera to Perspective Camera

-**Note:** All functionalities required in the project were implemented and work correctly, so this report does not include subsections that describe required functionalities that did not work or were not implemented.

 ### Objects and Light Sources in Scene: